-Major problems of direct threading in ANSI C:
+Major problem of direct threading in ANSI C:

-- slower than switch-based, - stack overflow in the absence of tail call elimination.
+- stack overflow in the absence of tail call elimination.

-With compilers that do not do TCE, the only option is to use trampolines (or similar), which is even slower!
+With compilers that do not do TCE, the only option is to use trampolines (or similar), which is very slow!

-Conclusion: direct threading in ANSI C is not realistic.
+Conclusion: direct threading in ANSI C is only realistic with a compiler that eliminates tail calls.